m3g/CellListMap.jl/docs/src/LowLevel.md

 As a rough guide, `lcell > 1` is only worthwhile if the number of particles per cell is greater than  `~200-400`.

+!!! note
+    The number of cells in which the particles will be classified is, for each dimension `lcell*length/cutoff`.
+    Thus if the `length` of the box is too large relative to the `cutoff`, many cells will be created, and this imposes a perhaps large memory requirement.
+Usually, it is a good practice to limit the number of cells to be not greater than the number of particles, and for that the cutoff may have to be increased, if there is a memory botleneck.
+A reasonable choice is to use `cutoff = max(real_cutoff, length/n^(1/D))` where `D` is the number of particles and `D` is the dimension (2 or 3).
+With that the number of cells will be close to `n` in the worst case.

 ## Output progress

 For long-running computations, the user might want to see the progress.
 A progress meter can be turned on with the `show_progress` option.
 For example: